Frequently Asked Questions

 Q. What do campaign organizers do after they finish Impact?

 A. After your Impact year, you’ll have learned the ropes, gained invaluable hands-on experience and you’ll have made a real difference.
 Best of all, you’ll be on a track to become a state director, program director, or digital organizer with Environment America or PIRG.
 Your staff director will work with you to find the best position for you coming out of the program.

 Q. Do you work on elections?

 A. Depending on which organization you work for, you may take part in an election campaign.
-For example, Environment America staff organized support for pro-environment candidates and mobilized voters in key districts in critical states last year.
+For example, Environment America staff organized support for pro-environment candidates and mobilized voters in key districts in critical states during the 2018 midterms.
 In addition, many of our staff take leaves of absence to do personal political work that they care deeply about.